Economic imperialism: Unequal exchange

 Unequal exchange refers to exploitation in international trade, where one country contributes more labour or ecological resources than it receives in exchange.
 This derives from higher wage rates in some countries which encourages capital-intensive rather than labour-intensive production, resulting in the "unequal exchange of labour time in monetarily equivalent trade between low-wage and high-wage countries in the world economy", where workers in one country can buy proportionately more of another country's output with one hour of their labour.

-In developed countries, real wages rose from the late 19th century following the success of the trade union movement and high demand for labour, with the implementation of mass democracy building political pressure to maintain this.
+In developed countries, real wages rose from the late 19th century, following the success of the trade union movement, high demand for labour, and the implementation of mass democracy, which built political pressure to maintain this.
 On the contrary, underdeveloped countries saw deindustrialisation, disarticulation, and labour market segmentation in their dual economies, which resulted in low wages.